-Trend: North American freight volumes and economic growth improved during 2019, however, economic activity and freight volumes began to moderate relative to the pace of growth experienced in 2018.
-This moderation, combined with increased industry capacity, caused freight rates in the spot market to decline.
-As such, there is no certainty that freight rates will improve in 2020.
+Trend: North American freight volumes and economic growth deteriorated during 2020, however, economic activity and freight volumes began to recover after the initial COVID-19 shock.
+This recovery allowed volumes and freight rates in the spot market to recover.
+Contract rates in the Less-